 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the Congress St / C St neighborhood, 70.3% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 19.5% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (6.2%), and 4.7% in government jobs, whether they are in local, state, or federal positions.
+In the Congress St / C St neighborhood, 72.4% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 18.2% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (5.3%), and 4.1% in manufacturing and laborer occupations.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Congress St / C St neighborhood is English, spoken by 80.8% of households.
-Other important languages spoken here include Langs. of India, Spanish, Chinese and French.
+The most common language spoken in the Congress St / C St neighborhood is English, spoken by 82.0% of households.
+Other important languages spoken here include Chinese, Langs. of India, French and German/Yiddish.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the Congress St / C St neighborhood in Boston, MA, residents most commonly identify their ethnicity or ancestry as Irish (26.0%).
-There are also a number of people of German ancestry (13.6%), and residents who report Italian roots (13.2%), and some of the residents are also of Asian ancestry (9.1%), along with some English ancestry residents (8.6%), among others.
-In addition, 15.6% of the residents of this neighborhood were born in another country.
+In the Congress St / C St neighborhood in Boston, MA, residents most commonly identify their ethnicity or ancestry as Irish (24.6%).
+There are also a number of people of Italian ancestry (13.9%), and residents who report German roots (12.2%), and some of the residents are also of Asian ancestry (10.2%), along with some English ancestry residents (9.0%), among others.
+In addition, 14.3% of the residents of this neighborhood were born in another country.

 Analytics built by: Location, Inc.